The Arch, near Aberystwyth

 For details of public transport go to the Traveline Cymru website.

-The trail starts near the water wheel in the village of Pont-rhyd-y-groes.
+The trail starts near the Lisburne mine water wheel in the village of Pont-rhyd-y-groes.

 To reach the start of the trail you need to go through the footpath gate opposite the water wheel.

-There is not a car park at the start of the trail so please park considerately on the road.
+There is not a car park at the start of the trail so please park considerately in the village.

 There are no staff at this location.